 In need of online marketing service.

-[Client] is a [location] based [type] company.
-They have been working with a local SEO and PPC agency but are looking to move away from them to get better work and to work with someone who cares about their business, not just another contract.
+“[Client] is a [location] based [type] company.
+They have been working with a local SEO and PPC agency but are looking to move away from them to get better work and to work with someone who cares about their brand—not just another contract.
 They’ve been working on a new website with their current agency, but are open to having their new agency take that ball and run with it instead.

 Here’s what I’ve learned over the past years.
-You need to:

 - Not be prescriptive, but rather consultative;